Configure federated access for tenant administrators

 -

-Set up a federation provider for each of your tenant environments and make a note of the client secrets.
+Set up a federation provider for each of your tenant environments and note the client secrets.

 -